 If you suddenly find previously working cartridges are not recognised by your printer, you may have received a firmware update from your printer manufacturer.
 Firmware updates are usually used to improve the functionality of a product but recently they have been used to prevent third party cartridges from being used.

 If this happens, we have you covered.
-Our Firmware Guarantee protects your purchase in this instance and we will either provide instructions on how to install a preventative firmware update, exchange the cartridges for a newer version unnaffected by the update or a refund if you prefer.
+Our Firmware Guarantee protects your purchase in this instance and we will either provide instructions on how to install a 'roll back' firmware update manually, exchange the cartridges for a newer version unaffected by the update or a refund if you prefer.